AmitKumarDas/curated-tech/go/req-in-the-wild.md

 helps me always.
 Objective of writing it down is improving my productivity while implementing these requirements.

-### I want a programming language's design reference ?
+### I want some golang's design references before starting to code ?

 #### [A] Lifted from k8s/pkg/volume/volume.go file